Management of Houses in MultipleOccupationRegulations 2006

 - that all means of escape from fire are kept free from obstruction

-Unlike HMO licensing, these regulations apply to all houses in multiple occupation as defined by the Housing Act 2000.
+Unlike HMO licensing (which applies to houses containing a group of five or more people), these regulations apply to all houses in multiple occupation as defined by the Housing Act 2004.
 Essentially, this means that any house containing a group of more than two people who share common facilities such as a kitchen and bathroom, and do not form a single family or household.
-‘Household' is defined in s.258 of the Act and essentially includes only people who are members of the same family (including blood relations), or people living together as man and wife (or in an equivalent relationship for persons of same sex).
+‘Household’ is defined in s.258 of the Act and essentially includes only people who are members of the same family (including blood relations), or people living together as man and wife (or in an equivalent relationship for persons of same sex).

 Three unrelated people sharing the same house – a HMO

-An unmarried couple (living together) and a related child - not an HMOTo read more, a subscription is needed: Click here to subscribe
+An unmarried couple (living together) and a related child – not an HMO